MarkRafn/MarkRafn/README.md

 ## Interaction preferences
 I aim for approachability - please don't wait for a good reason to reach out.
 Sometimes my calendar appears full, and it may take a few hours for me to respond, but casual or half-formed questions or topics brought up early are MUCH preferred over complete, formal documents weeks later.
 We may have to do both, but let's find out cheaply.

 I care more about learning and improving my mental models of how things work, than I do about being right or getting my way.
 The most valuable thing you can do is to point out something I've missed, and the second-most is to force me to explain my reasoning so we can cooperatively figure out why I'm wrong.
-This is close to (Crocker's Rule)[https://www.lesswrong.com/tag/crockers-rules], but I'm not actually perfect at it, so a little bit of gentleness is appreciated.
+This is close to [Crocker's Rule](https://www.lesswrong.com/tag/crockers-rules), but I'm not actually perfect at it, so a little bit of gentleness is appreciated.

 Feedback is a gift.
 If there's anything you want to see more or less from me, please let me know!
 <!---